Ramarren/unit-formula/README.markdown

 Function `identify-unit unit` tries to find a quantity with the same units, and if found returns a keyword naming it.

+Macro `defformula*` defines a formula using positional arguments, with much less error checking.
+If the wrong units are passed it will still fail, because symbols will be checked by the formula.

+Macro `defformulae*` operates like defformula*, but formula-expression allows nesting of formulas defined using defformulae*.
+This is useful if you have formulas based on other formulas.

+Macro `define-units` accepts unit-definitions as a list of ((unit-names) unit-definition) where unit-names is a list of synonyms for the unit and unit-definition defines a relationship to a base unit.
+The relationship definition can be a base-unit, a multiple of a base unit (ie. * / expt sqrt), or a list in the form of (formula :convert-to [formula-symbol-name] :convert-from [formula-symbol-name]).
+The latter defines the unit in terms of a formula defined by defformulae*, which allows for more complex unit definitions.

+Example:

+	CL-USER> (unit-formulas:defformulae* celsius-to-kelvin ((c unity))
+	   (* (+ c 273.15) kelvin))
+	CELSIUS-TO-KELVIN
+	CL-USER> (unit-formulas:defformulae* kelvin-to-celsius ((k kelvin))
+	   (- k (273.15 kelvin)))
+	KELVIN-TO-CELSIUS

+	CL-USER> (unit-formulas:define-units ((celsius centigrade)
+	   (unit-formulas:formula :convert-to celsius-to-kelvin
+		                  :convert-from kelvin-to-celsius)))
+        NIL

+	CL-USER> (unit-formulas:convert-unit '(100 celsius) 'kelvin)
+	373.15d0
+	CL-USER> (unit-formulas:convert-unit '(0 kelvin) 'centigrade)
+	-273.15d0

+In the above example two formulae were defined.
+The first allows a dimensionless unit to be converted into kelvin.
+The second formula converts from kelvin back to celsius.
+In the second case we are not concerned with units since `convert-unit` calls this formula and will be returning a unitless float.

+The third form defines two synonyms `celsius` and `centigrade` that are units that use our formulae to convert-to and from a base unit instead of the defaults, which are `*` and `/`.